Geniusyingmanji/Geniusyingmanji.github.io/_pages/about.md

 - *2020.09 - 2024.06*, Fujian Normal University.

 # ⚙️ Projects
+[CitationClaw](https://github.com/VisionXLab/CitationClaw)(core contributor): A Lightweight Engine for Discovering Scientific Impact through Citations.
+Turning Every Citation into Explainable Impact.
+It has already collected *300* more stars on GitHub.

 [SciEvalKit](https://github.com/InternScience/SciEvalKit)(core contributor): SciEval is an open-source evaluation framework and leaderboard for measuring the scientific intelligence of large language and vision–language models.
+It has already collected *80* more stars on GitHub.

-[CSBasicKnowledge](https://github.com/CS-BAOYAN/CSBasicKnowledge)(contributor): This repo will record some knowledge about computer science, artificial intelligence and EE.
+[CSBasicKnowledge](https://github.com/CS-BAOYAN/CSBasicKnowledge)(core contributor): This repo will record some knowledge about computer science, artificial intelligence and EE.
 It has already collected *700* more stars on GitHub.

 # 💬 Invited Talks
 - Sharing experience in recommended postgraduate students for exemption, Spring 2024.